RBK-D-IT/digital-development-playbook/docs/devops-and-automation/deployment-process.md

 - **Trigger Development Deployments**: Automatically triggered when merging pull requests.
 - **Monitor Development Environment**: Ensure that development deployments are functioning as expected.
-- **Draft Release Candidates**: When code is stable, create release candidates for testing.
+- **Create Release**: When code is stable, create release for testing.
 - **Manage Test and Production Deployments**: Oversee deployments to test and production environments.
 - **Fix Issues**: Resolve any issues that occur during testing, UAT, or production deployment.
 - **Manage Rollbacks**: Handle any necessary rollbacks in the event of a deployment failure.